 - Bald of Awesome: One of the most iconic on British TV, along with brother Grant.

-- Dude In Distress: Held hostage by Gavin Sullivan for several days, then returns completely battered with an unhealthy addiction to alcohol.
+- Distressed Dude: Held hostage by Gavin Sullivan for several days, then returns completely battered with an unhealthy addiction to alcohol.

 - I Coulda Been a Contender!: Phil had a real shot at being a pro boxer, but bottled his big chance.